Kadhaludan: Plot

-Kalyan (Murali), a talented magician, works with his friend and assistant Ramesh (Ramesh Khanna).
-Kalyan's mother (Sathyapriya) insists him to get married soon and she finds a bride for him.
+Kalyan, a talented magician, works with his friend and assistant Ramesh.
+Kalyan's mother insists him to get married soon and she finds a bride for him.
 Kalyan has a different view on marriage and he first wants to know all about his bride.
-With the marriage broker (Vaiyapuri) and Ramesh, Kalyan leaves his house to see his supposed bride.
+With the marriage broker and Ramesh, Kalyan leaves his house to see his supposed bride.

-The supposed bride Kavitha (Devayani) has a father Manickavasagar (T. S. Raghavendra).
+The supposed bride Kavitha has a father Manickavasagar.
 Kalyan then stalks her everywhere she goes.
-Kalyan slowly begins to fell under her spell and he even helps them to settle their debts.
+Kalyan slowly begins to fall under her spell and he even helps them to settle their debts.

 One day, Kavitha attempts to commit suicide because her lover's father arranges a marriage for her lover.
-Durai (Abbas) and Kavitha were in love.
+Durai and Kavitha were in love.
 Although Manickavasagar accepted for the marriage, Durai's father asked an expensive dowry.
 Durai promises to Kavitha that he will pay her dowry for the marriage and he then leaves her village.

 Kavitha waits until now for Durai's return.
 Concerned about her past, Kalyan decides to find Durai.
-Thereafter, the old man Ajmal (Manivannan) tells to Kalyan that Durai is dead.
+Thereafter, the old man Ajmal tells to Kalyan that Durai is dead.
 Kalyan and Ramesh have no other choice than to lie to Kavitha concerning Durai.
 Later, Kalyan reveals to Manickavasagar that Durai is dead and that he is the real groom.

 Durai, who supposed to be dead, comes back to get marry with Kavitha.
-Actually, Durai had a friend with the same name (Karunas) who died a few years ago.
+Actually, Durai had a friend with the same name who died a few years ago.
 Kavitha and Durai get married without their parents' blessing but with the help of Kalyan.
 Kalyan, who cannot forget Kavitha, decides to stay a bachelor for a moment.